tomhrr/cosh/doc/all.md

  - `rm`: removes the argument file.
  - `rmf`: removes the argument file, without reporting an error in the event that the file doesn't exist.
+ - `rmrf`: removes the argument path, including its contents if it's a directory, without reporting an error in the event that the path doesn't exist.
  - `touch`: if the argument file doesn't exist, creates an empty file with the given name, otherwise updates the modification time of the existing file to be the current time.